Vision

 We are community hub and resource for the people living on the Kingswood Estate and surrounding areas.
 We've worked closely with residents, local groups and the council to develop a model where Kingswood will be accessible for all whilst still generating enough income to support the significant running costs & maintenance of the house.

-All of this is guided by a steering group made up of key stakeholders including representatives from the residents, the schools, political representation and crucially, young people.
+All of this is guided by a steering group made up of key stakeholders including representatives from the residents, local schools, political representation and crucially, young people.

 We would love to hear from local residents, parents and anyone with an interest in the future of Kingswood House!
 We've created a short questionnaire and run regular community updates meetings where you can find out more about the project.